Nutlope/algorithms/README.md

-│   ├── Python/                # All common data structures implemented in Python │   ├── JavaScript/            # All common data structures implemented in JavaScript ├── Problems/                  # Folder of leetcode problems broken down by data strcuture ├── Resources/                 # Notes from the best resources I've found to crack coding interviews │   ├── EPI                    # My notes from "Elements of Programming Interviews in Python" │   ├── Interview_handbook     # My notes from "Tech Interview Handbook" by Yangshun Tay │   ├── Interviews             # My notes from "The Interview Guide" by Kevin Naughton │   ├── Yousuck                # My notes from "Welcome to the Coding Interview - You Suck" ├── Techniques                 # Common techniques to solve algorithm problems
+│   ├── Python/                # All common data structures implemented in Python │   ├── JavaScript/            # All common data structures implemented in JavaScript ├── Problems/                  # Folder of leetcode problems broken down by data strcuture ├── Resources/                 # My notes from the top resources to crack coding interviews │   ├── EPI                    # My notes from "Elements of Programming Interviews in Python" │   ├── Handbook               # My notes from "Tech Interview Handbook" by Yangshun Tay │   ├── Interviews             # My notes from "The Interview Guide" by Kevin Naughton │   ├── Yousuck                # My notes from "Welcome to the Coding Interview - You Suck" ├── Techniques                 # Common techniques to solve algorithm problems